PearXP/ESP32-Uptime-Monitor/README.md

 ### **2. Initial WiFi Setup**

-On its first boot, or after a reset, the ESP32 will create a WiFi hotspot to allow for initial configuration.
+On its first boot, or after a reset, you need to create a hotspot with your smartphone so the ESP32 can connect to it.

 * **SSID:** hotspot123321
 * **Password:** pw123456